 Whether this is your first semester advising students or if you've been advising for a number of years, our office provides supportive resources for success.
 While we could not hope to anticipate every advising scenario or question that you may encounter as an advisor, the materials below touch upon best pratices in advising.

-Faculty Advising Advising Guide Major Advisor Responsibilities First Year Advisor Advising Committee Informational Links Transfer Guide Placement Release Referral Process Newsletter Graduation Audit
+Faculty Advising Advising Guide Student and Advisor Responsibilities First Year Advisor Advising Committee Informational Links Transfer Guide Placement Release Referral Process Newsletter Graduation Audit

 Every degree-seeking student at CSI is assigned a faculty major advisor as part of the student's educational endeavors.
 The faculty major advisor, which is assigned by the department chair, will be provided advising training and resources in a timely fashion to carry out advising responsibilities.
 During in-service time periods, faculty members within the department may also be assigned advising responsibilities as deemed appropriate by the deparment chair.